Shopping Cart

 Aggressive ingredients: We avoid irritating ingredients that can attack the skin barrier or damage the skin's microbiome.

-Trigger: In products designed for people with skin conditions, we avoid ingredients that can exacerbate those conditions.
-What sounds obvious is our "secret recipe."
-This means you can even use most of our products if you have multiple skin conditions.
+Triggers: In products intended for people with skin conditions, we avoid ingredients that can exacerbate these skin conditions.
+What sounds like a matter of course is our "secret recipe".
+This means that you can even use most of our products if you have several skin conditions.

-Comedogenic ingredients: We avoid ingredients that can clog pores and cause breakouts.
+Comedogenic ingredients: We avoid ingredients that can clog pores and cause pimples.

 Unresearched ingredients: We avoid exotic extracts and trendy ingredients that have not been sufficiently researched.

-Sensible combination of ingredients: we pay attention to, among other things, the correct skin-friendly pH value; we ensure sensible concentrations of active ingredients and base our decisions on scientific studies; we pay attention to possible interactions.
+Sensible combination of ingredients: we pay attention to the correct skin-friendly pH value; we ensure sensible active ingredient concentrations and base this on scientific studies; we pay attention to possible interactions.

 Environmental damage

-Environmentally Harmful Ingredients: Environmental protection is a key concern for us.
-That's why we avoid ingredients like microplastics, mineral oils , and triclosan , which are found in cosmetic products and can have serious consequences for the environment.
-Microplastic particles enter the ocean and are ingested by marine animals, contributing to ocean pollution and endangering marine life.
-Mineral oils, extracted from fossil fuels, not only contribute to pollution but also cause significant damage during extraction, such as oil spills and habitat destruction.
-Triclosan, an antibacterial agent, can accumulate in the environment and impair water quality by disrupting the natural microflora.
-Instead, we rely on sustainable and environmentally friendly raw materials to manufacture our products and protect the environment.
+Environmentally harmful ingredients: Environmental protection is important to us.
+That's why we avoid ingredients such as microplastics, mineral oils and triclosan, which are found in cosmetic products and can have serious consequences for the environment.
+Microplastic particles enter the sea and are absorbed by marine animals, contributing to ocean pollution and endangering marine life.
+Mineral oils, extracted from fossil fuels, not only contribute to environmental pollution but also cause significant damage during extraction, such as oil spills and habitat destruction.
+Triclosan, an antibacterial agent, can accumulate in the environment and affect water quality by disturbing the natural microflora.
+Instead, we rely on sustainable and environmentally friendly raw materials to produce our products and protect the environment.

-Synthetic ingredients: We avoid using synthetic ingredients such as parabens, phthalates , and silicones because they can leach into the environment and are difficult to break down.
-These substances can contaminate water sources and negatively impact plant growth and animal health.
+Synthetic ingredients: We avoid the use of synthetic ingredients such as parabens, phthalates and silicones, as they can enter the environment and are difficult to break down there.
+These substances can contaminate water sources and affect the growth of plants and the health of animals.
 Our products are based on natural alternatives to protect both your skin and the environment.

-Genetically modified and irradiated ingredients: Genetically modified or irradiated ingredients, such as genetically altered soybean oil or irradiated preservatives, have no place in our products.
-The use of such technologies can lead to the contamination of natural plant species and harm biodiversity.
-Furthermore, irradiated substances can release unwanted byproducts during production, which can be harmful to both the environment and your health.
-Our formulations are free of such controversial technologies and adhere to strict ethical standards.
+Genetically modified and irradiated ingredients: Genetically modified or irradiated ingredients such as genetically modified soybean oil or irradiated preservatives have no place in our products.
+The use of such technologies can lead to the contamination of natural plant species and affect biodiversity.
+In addition, irradiated substances can release unwanted by-products during production that can be harmful to both the environment and your health.
+Our formulations are free of such controversial technologies and follow strict ethical standards.

 Animal suffering

-Animal-derived ingredients: We use only vegan ingredients and avoid all animal products in our formulations.
-If an ingredient can be derived from both animal and plant sources, we always choose the vegan option.
-Our products are PETA-certified, which confirms our commitment to cruelty-free and sustainable cosmetics.
+Animal-derived ingredients: We use only vegan ingredients and avoid any animal products in our formulations.
+If an ingredient can be obtained from both animal and plant sources, we always opt for the vegan variant.
+Our products are PETA certified, confirming our commitment to animal-friendly and sustainable cosmetics.

 Ingredients tested on animals: We do not support animal testing and only use ingredients that are cruelty-free.
 Our goal is to ensure that all our products are developed without animal suffering.
 Therefore, we rely on alternative testing methods and select our raw materials with the utmost care to uphold ethical standards.
 Here, too, PETA certification underscores our commitment to cruelty-free cosmetics.